-The Board Secretary will monitor the policy and formally review it every 3 years, or sooner, subject to legislative changes.
+The Director of Corporate Governance will monitor the policy and formally review it every 3 years, or sooner, subject to legislative changes.
 Internal Audit will conduct periodic audits of the declaration of interests and gifts & hospitality system, and report to the Audit Committee.
 In addition, monitoring will be undertaken as follows:

-Area Frequency

-Monitoring of gifts and hospitality monthly Quarterly

-Monitoring of DOI compliance Monthly

-Reporting compliance via Executives

-Bi-annually

-Audit committee reporting - copies of registers and DOI compliance quarterly
+Area Frequency Monitoring of gifts and hospitality monthly Quarterly Monitoring of DOI compliance Monthly Reporting compliance via Executives Quarterly Audit committee reporting - copies of registers Bi-annually and DOI compliance quarterly

-24. Distribution
+24.0 DISTRIBUTION